cemcof/CEMCOF-CIISBcluster_docu/General/Usage.rst

 .. code-block:: console

-   user@ciisb:~/tigervnc-pbs$ vncviewer user@ciisb1.ceitec.muni.cz:2 # Replace with the VNCID of your session
+   user@localmachine:~$ vncviewer user@ciisb1.ceitec.muni.cz:2 # Replace with the VNCID of your session

 5.)
 Vncviewer window opens, left click on the icon of the terminal in the left upper corner and access your GUI applications from the command line.
 If the window is closed, the session is not terminated and can be accessed later (until the job is killed by walltime).
 To reconnect, just rerun the ``vncviewer`` command with given VNCID.